DavideCandoli/PULSEE/README.md

 ```
 ![Pure Zeeman - FID Signal](Figures_README/Pure_Zeeman_FID_Signal.png)

+**Remark:** In order to acquire a true reproduction of the continuous FID signal, one needs to compare the largest frequency in its Fourier spectrum with the frequency of sampling of the signal.
+Indeed, Nyquist theorem states that the latter must be at least twice the former to ensure a correct sampling.
+See the documentation for FID_signal to learn how to set the number of sampling points.

-And in turn the Fourier analysis of this signal produces the NMR spectrum:
+The Fourier analysis of the FID signal produces the NMR spectrum:
 ```
 f, ft = fourier_transform_signal(t, fid, -1.5, -0.5)